IntelOpenDesign/MakerNode/README.md

 npm install
 ```

+"" What image am I supposed to have on the Galileo?
+Where can I find that? """

 ### Configuring the Galileo to run the node js server on boot. ###
 Copy this repo to the Galileo into a new directory called /home/maker.